MikeAbner/nile/README.md

 3. Is the code well organized and does it follow traditional javascript coding conventions?

 4. Bells and Whistles.
-If there is time, what were you able to add.
+If there is time, how can you improve on the bookstore?
 For example, the fonts in the mock are located here: https://fonts.google.com/specimen/Noto+Sans and http://fontawesome.io/assets/font-awesome-4.7.0.zip.

 5. Your summary statement.
-Do your choices make sense?
-Do you explain them well?
-Are we left with a lot of open questions?
+Are your choices sensible, and well explained?

 ## Support

 We recognize that there might be questions.
 Please feel free to email mike@homelight.com to ask for clarifications about the requirements.
 I'm happy to fill in more detail there.
-I won't offer any help getting things set up unless you find something specific about the actual backend code that isn't working.
+I won't offer any help getting things set up unless, you find something specific about the actual backend code that isn't working.
 There are plenty of resources about getting ruby and rails installed and running.
 There are also plenty of good guides about the basics of Rails, but you shouldn't need to know much of that to make the frontend shine!